Frederick William FitzSimons

-Frederick William FitzSimons (6 August 1870 Garvagh, Ireland – 25 March 1951 Grahamstown), was an Irish-born South African naturalist, noted as a herpetologist for his research on snakes and their venom, and on the commercial production of anti-venom.
+Frederick William FitzSimons (6 August 1870 Garvagh, Ireland – 25 March 1951 Grahamstown), was an Irish-born South African naturalist.
+He was noted as a herpetologist for his research on snakes and their venom, and on the commercial production of anti-venom.

 FitzSimons emigrated to the Colony of Natal in 1881 and was educated there and then returned to Ireland to study medicine and surgery for three years.
 However, he returned to Pietermaritzburg in 1895 without qualifying.

 Curator of museums

-FitzSimons was appointed curator of the Pietermaritzburg Museum in 1897 from where he transferred to the Natal Government Museum.
-In 1906 he moved once more to the Port Elizabeth Museum as director.
+FitzSimons was appointed curator of the Pietermaritzburg Museum in 1897, from where he transferred to the Natal Government Museum.
+In 1906, he moved once more to the Port Elizabeth Museum as director.
 In 1918 he founded Africa's first snake-park there, which was also the world's second.

 Interests in archaeology

 Of great interest at the time, FitzSimons' 1913 examination of and report on hominid skull fragments originating from Boskop near Potchefstroom, led to a flurry of speculation:

 Twelve years ago there was discovered in the Transvaal a remarkable human skull of apparently great antiquity.
 Fitzsimons, of Port Elizabeth Museum, first described it as perhaps allied to the Neanderthal but without the large supra-orbital ridges.
 The skull was next sent to Cape Town on loan, where it was described at some length by Haughton as allied to the Cromagnon man.
 Shortly afterwards I examined it in Port Elizabeth, and, impressed by the huge size of the brain, the great thickness of the bone—in places 15 mm.—and certain remarkable features in the jaw, I thought it worthy of specific rank and named it Homo capensis.
 Now the specimen has been sent to the British Museum for further examination, and there has just appeared a paper by Pycraft which will be regarded as the official British Museum report.